 The story of John and Affra and their plantation, Comingtee, is included in Lost Charleston.

 John Coming (d.
 Nov.
 1, 1695; will dated Aug.
 20, 1694) was born into a family of modest means from Devon, England.
 He worked as a mariner aboard the Carolina, making frequent trips across the Atlantic carrying passengers and cargo bound for the new Carolina colony.
-On the trip carrying the first permanent English settlers to Carolina in 1669 he met his future bride.
+On the trip carrying the first permanent English settlers there in 1669 he met his future bride.

 John and Affra met and fell in love during the voyage, which was a harrowing one with severe weather that caused Affra to declare she would never cross the ocean again.
-Some say they were married aboard the ship, though that seems unlikely, as she came aboard as an indentured servant, i.e., a passenger who agrees to become a servant for a defined period of time in return for payment for her passage and a grant of land after her service.
+Some sources say they were married aboard the ship, though that seems unlikely, as she came aboard as an indentured servant, i.e., a passenger who agrees to become a servant for a defined period of time in return for her passage and a grant of land after her service.
 Perhaps the couple was “unofficially” married on board, then “officially” reaffirmed their vows after her two years of service were up in 1672.

 Affra was undoubtedly of stalwart character, as she carved out a successful life among the first permanent settlers while John continued his maritime career abroad, becoming Captain of first the Edisto and then the Blessing.
 She survived epidemics and sometimes hostile natives, cleared land, built housing and supporting structures, and managed their several properties until John retired about a decade later.